bitstance-band/bitstance-web/README.md

 # Bitstance

-A website for Bitstance the band.
+A website for Bitstance's generative live stream, Bitstance Radio.